dawntreader/identicon/README.md

 get the same identicon.
 This way we don't need to store an image with each user, we could generate the identicon on-the-fly each time a given user logs in.

 This implementation uses the [EGD (Erlang Graphical Drawer)](http://www1.erlang.org/doc/man/egd.html) library to create the Identicon images.

+Here is a sample Identicon that this code produces for "justin":